EOFY offer

 Accumulated depreciation on the cash flow statement

-You add depreciation back to net income on the cash flow statement because it doesn't involve actual cash leaving your business.
+Depreciation doesn't involve actual cash leaving your business, so you add it back to net income on the cash flow statement.
 This adjustment reflects that depreciation is an accounting expense, not a cash outflow.

 How to calculate accumulated depreciation

-Straight line depreciation spreads an asset's depreciable amount evenly across its useful life.
-It's the simplest method for small businesses to calculate accumulated depreciation.
+The most common way to calculate accumulated depreciation is using the straight-line method.
+It spreads an asset's depreciable amount evenly across its useful life, making it the simplest approach for small businesses.

 Formula: Annual depreciation expense = (cost of asset – salvage value) / useful life